adjust/android_sdk/README.md

 ### <a id="install-referrer"></a>Install referrer

-In order to properly attribute install of your app with it's source, we need to get information about **install referrer**.
-This can be obtained with usage of **Google Play Referrer API** or with catching **Google Play Store intent** with broadcast receiver.
+In order to correctly attribute an install of your app to its source, Adjust needs information about the **install referrer**.
+This can be obtained by using the **Google Play Referrer API** or by catching the **Google Play Store intent** with a broadcast receiver.

-**Important**: Google Play Referrer API is newly introduced by Google in order to provide more reliable and secure way of obtaining install referrer information and also to aid attribution providers to fight click injection in more efficient way.
-It is **strongly recommended** that you have this supported in your application.
-Google Play Store intent is less secure way of obtaining install referrer information which will exist in parallel with new Google Play Referrer API for a while, but is intended to be deprecated at some point in future.
+**Important**: The Google Play Referrer API is newly introduced by Google with the express purpose of providing a more reliable and secure way of obtaining install referrer information and to aid attribution providers in the fight against click injection.
+It is **strongly advised** that you support this in your application.
+The Google Play Store intent is a less secure way of obtaining install referrer information.
+It will continue to exist in parallel with the new Google Play Referrer API temporarily, but it is set to be deprecated in future.

 #### <a id="gpr-api"></a>Google Play Referrer API

-In order to have this supported in your app, please make sure that you have followed [Add the SDK to your project](#sdk-add) chapter properly and that you have following line added to your `build.gradle` file:
+In order to support this in your app, please make sure that you have followed the [Add the SDK to your project](#sdk-add) chapter properly and that you have following line added to your `build.gradle` file:

 ```
 compile 'com.android.installreferrer:installreferrer:1.0'
 ```

-Also, make sure that you have paid attention to [Proguard settings](#sdk-proguard) chapter and that you have added all the rules mentioned in it, especially the one needed for this feature:
+Also, make sure that you have paid attention to the [Proguard settings](#sdk-proguard) chapter and that you have added all the rules mentioned in it, especially the one needed for this feature:

 ```
 -keep public class com.android.installreferrer.** { *; }
 ```

-This feature is supported if you use **Adjust SDK v4.12.0 or above**.
+This feature is supported if you are using **Adjust SDK v4.12.0 or above**.

 #### <a id="gps-intent"></a>Google Play Store intent

-Google Play Store `INSTALL_REFERRER` intent should be captured with broadcast receiver.
-If you are **not using your own broadcast receiver** to receive `INSTALL_REFERRER` intent, add the following `receiver` tag inside the `application` tag in your `AndroidManifest.xml`.
+The Google Play Store `INSTALL_REFERRER` intent should be captured with a broadcast receiver.
+If you are **not using your own broadcast receiver** to receive the `INSTALL_REFERRER` intent, add the following `receiver` tag inside the `application` tag in your `AndroidManifest.xml`.

 ```xml
 <receiver